servicecatalog/service-tools/oscm-common-build/README.md

 Independently event streams react to changes in an event topic and process the event in their business logic.
 The result is then published to another (or the same) event topic.

+## Frontend

+Description of the endpoints and the implementation details are found [here](./oscm-common-jersey).

+## Backend

+Configuration details on Apache Kafka and the implementation of Kafka Streams are found [here](./oscm-common-kafka)

 ## Implementation

 After installing the archetype and generating a project from it, you get several modules with sample classes: